bids-standard/bids-specification/src/02-common-principles.md

 (`task-xyz_acq-test1_bold.json`) is defined at dataset top level directory, it will be applicable to all task runs with `test1` acquisition parameter.

-Case 2: Multiple json files at different levels for same task and acquisition parameters
+Example 3: Multiple json files at different levels for same task and acquisition parameters

 ```Text